cicl-iscl/SemEval2020-Task1-LexSemChange/README.md

 - get embeddings for sentences that contain target word

-- cluster these embeddings with dbscan or kmeans
+- cluster these embeddings with dbscan (GER & LAT) or kmeans (ENG & SWE)

 - kmeans: find optimal number of clusters:
 	→ cluster with number of clusters=1-10